FTD Registry FAQ

 When you register as a research participant, a research account is created with a login name and a password.
 This information is used to assign a unique alpha-numeric code (numbers and letters) to your profile called a Global Unique Identifier, or GUID.
 The GUID is associated with the data that you entered so that your identity cannot be linked to a research survey or other study.
 Only select members of the FTD Registry team have access to this code on a strictly "need-to-know" basis.
 The Registry will not keep or report data in a way that someone can be identified by their answer.

 Registry data may be used in scientific presentations and publications to help inform the research community and public about FTD disorders in general.
 Scientists, clinicians, and other researchers can request access to the data stored in the Registry.
-Only anonymous data will be shared with researchers or published/presented at scientific meetings.
+Only de-identified data will be shared with researchers or published/presented at scientific meetings.
 The Registry will never release any personal information such as name, address, email, or phone number.

 The FTD Disorders Registry LLC keeps the information in the FTD Registry.
 The LLC is a not-for-profit corporation set up just for the purpose of building and maintaining this to help the FTD community.